beauCoker/age_of_unfairness/README.md

 *	The database of [ProPublica data](https://github.com/propublica/compas-analysis), which should be stored as *Raw_data/compas-analysis/compas.db*.
 *	The probation data that we purchased.
 It can be downloaded [here](https://drive.google.com/drive/folders/1s3QuXn4fEkuXtiUnyPphSQ9lMosgVTYj) and should be stored in *Raw_data/probation/*.

-These data sources are needed to run *Table_construction.rdata*.
-Note that the features created by this script are stored in *Table_construction.rdata*.
+These data sources are needed to run *Table_construction.rmd*.
+Note that the features created by this script are stored in *Table_construction.rdata*, and *Table_construction_hist_violence.rdata*.

+The reason why there are two Rdata files in the repository is the following:
+1)	 The data processing that produces “Table_construction.Rdata” primarily uses charges.
+2)	The data processing that produces “Table_construction_arrests_hist_violence.Rdata” primarily uses arrests.

+The difference in the code can be found in the functions.R script.
+Note that we only switch between charges/arrests when computing the History of Violence subscale features.
+The History of Violence subscale is the main place where the distinction between charges and arrests becomes relevant.

+To run with charges: comment out lines 69-139 in functions.R and make sure the output is saved as “Table_construction.Rdata”.
+To run with arrests: keep lines 69-139 in functions.R and make sure the output is saved as “Table_construction_arrests_hist_violence.Rdata”

+The other scripts should read in either “Table_construction.Rdata” OR “Table_construction_arrests_hist_violence.Rdata” (one only!), depending on if you want the data processing to use charges or arrests.

 ## Files